-Inspired by his aunt’s successful battle against cancer, Brad, a professional kayaker and future CNN Hero Award Winner, founded FD in 2001 at just 18 years old.
+Inspired by his aunt’s successful battle against cancer, Brad Ludden, a professional kayaker and future CNN Hero Award Winner, founded FD in 2001 at just 18 years old.

-Nearly two decades of life-changing adventures later—and no signs of slowing.
+Nearly two decades of adventures later, First Descents shows no signs of slowing down.

 There’s an adventure for everyone.